Part of the Teaching Your Child Salat series

 I don’t want to pray

 The call to prayer sounded over a crackly loudspeaker and the collection of women and children in the room lined up, some mothers calling rowdy kids to order.
 I invited my son to stand with me.
 While he rarely joined in salat at home (though he had more often as a toddler), he usually followed along willingly when we were at some type of group event.
 But this time, he balked and whined quietly, did he have to?
-I hesitated, but as the other kids tore around the room noisily misbehaving, I decided he was going to have to stand with me, and told him to do so.
+I hesitated, but as the other kids tore around the room noisily misbehaving, I decided he was going to have to stand with me.
 He reluctantly did.
 I was troubled, both at myself at making him join me when he didn’t want to, and when it was not obligatory for him to do so, and at his new reluctance.
 I did not want to instill dislike in him for salat before it was even required for him.
 Perhaps the other rowdy and crying children were a bad example.
 One mother was loudly and harshly shushing her kids to sit down in the back and be quiet; they were not joining the prayer, even the older ones.
 Perhaps I should not have come, I thought, recalling other negative masjid experiences which had turned me off from other locations.
 It was rare to see another child than my own even following along, and now, he was complaining too.
 My heart sank, as we prayed, punctuated by the cries of another child who was even more demonstratively unhappy with the situation.
 Whatever my expectations of the new masjid had been, which were already quite low considering other previous experiences, they were being reset even lower.
 My main goal in attempting to connect with a new community, I told myself, had been to find connections for my son… I no longer expected to be welcomed with open arms and introduced to family members.
 But even benefiting him looked like a lost cause.

 Prayer is not for me